forestgrape/coronavirus/index.md

 ## Early On Prevent Mucus Accumulations - Early On Ventilator

 ### Idea
-For the development of a virus induced ARDS, a decreased mucus clearance seems to be a key factor ([Yuen et al.](#yuen) showed this for Influenza).
+For the development of a virus-induced ARDS, a decreased mucus clearance seems to be a key factor ([Yuen et al.](#yuen) showed this for Influenza).
 [Hong and colleagues](#hong) found that the mucus flow can be increased by humidified ventilation.
 [Hasani et al.](#hasani) found the same by humidifying the air in the entire room.
 This observation that humid air increases the mucus flow can be used as described these two settings or with other settings e.g. a stand-alone heated humidifier.
-Moreover breath-support-devices may not only be used to humidify, there are indications they may reduce the spread of viruses in the lungs.
+Moreover, breath-support-devices may not only be used to humidify, additionally there are indications they may reduce the spread of viruses in the lungs.

 #### cascade of influences
 Increase humidity of inhaled air --> Increases the mucus clearance --> Decrease the viral load in the lower respiratory tract --> Increase the well-being and the overall prognosis

 #### Causes for severe Outcome of Covid-19
-A main complication of a severe Covid-19 and possible death cause is an acute respiratory distress syndrome (ARDS) see e.g. findings from [Song and colleagues](#song).
+A main complication of a severe Covid-19 and possible death cause is acute respiratory distress syndrome (ARDS) see e.g. findings from [Song and colleagues](#song).

 #### Hypothesis
 The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed mucus clearance of viruses.
 This yields a high number of viruses distributed across the entire lungs.

 In the following evidence is shown for the reverse [cascade](#cascade-of-influences):
 * ARDS is caused by widespread virus distribution [how: work in progress]
-* widespread virus distribution is caused by  a decreased muco-ciliary clearance and increased distribution from locations of infected cells-
+* widespread virus distribution is caused by a decreased mucociliary clearance and increased distribution from locations of infected cells-
 * decreased mucus clearance is caused by dry air, hypertension, diabetes

 ### Reverse Cascade

 - In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show bilateral lung lesions/patches [Zhong et al.](#zhong).
-- [Yuen et al](#yuen) found high late viral loads for patients with an ADRS .
+- [Yuen et al](#yuen) found high late viral loads for patients with an ARDS .

 For the widespread viral load distribution in the lower respiratory tract, possible reasons are: